TITLE: Policy Officer

 - Assisting Advocacy Department Manager and Policy and Public Affairs Manager to meet the key advocacy targets of the Irish Cancer Society;

-- Assessing opportunities for legislative initiatives, including amendments to new and existing legislation, where appropriate, relevant to the strategic targets of the Irish Cancer Society and drafting legislative proposals as appropriate.
+- Working with the Advocacy team to assess opportunities for policy and legislative initiatives, including amendments to new and existing legislation, where appropriate, relevant to the strategic targets of the Irish Cancer Society.

 - The Society operates a no-smoking policy and the post holder must not smoke in the office or when on Society business outside the office.